ecell/ecell4_base/README.md

 You can do this by just clicking [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/ecell/ecell4-notebooks).

-And all you need to do is just running the cells in each example Jupyter notebooks.
+All you need to do is just running the cells in each of the example Jupyter notebooks.

 Installation and usage
 ======================